Bil97/ThingLing/README.md

 # ThingLing
- This repository contain all my personal projects
+ This repository contains all my personal projects.